 California Southern University (CSU) is a for-profit institution of higher learning that was established in the 1970s in Anaheim as a correspondence school.
 California Southern University offers programs and degrees in criminal justice, psychology, nursing, education, business, risk management, and regulatory compliance.
 The university offers more than 20 degree and certificate programs that are available on-campus and online.

-Meridian University offers a Doctor of Psychology (PsyD) degree program that ranks among California’s best online doctoral programs in psychology.
-This online doctorate in psychology program requires 133 credits, of which 25 credits are earned from 750 hours of relevant fieldwork.
+Meridian University offers a Doctor of Psychology (PsyD) degree program that ranks among California’s best online programs in psychology.
+This doctorate in psychology online program requires 133 credits, of which 25 credits are earned from 750 hours of relevant fieldwork.
 The school offers virtual labs for those students who can’t or wish not to travel to residential labs.
-There are thirteen available concentrations, including health coaching, integral psychology, somatic psychology, yoga & psychology, ad transformative leadership, among others.
+There are thirteen available concentrations, including health coaching, integral psychology, clinical psychology, human and organizational psychology, somatic psychology, yoga & psychology, ad transformative leadership, among others.

 Meridian University was established in the 1990s in the greater San Francisco Bay area to offer unique programs to professional students across the globe.
 The degrees leading to licenses offered by Meridian University have been recognized for more than two decades by California’s Board of Behavioral Sciences & Psychology Board.

 What’s the Difference Between a PsyD and a PhD?